 The United Nations Environment Program (UNEP) is leading the establishment of affordable air quality monitoring networks to evaluate air pollution in cities and proactively assess the feasibility of combining satellite and ground observations in developing countries where data gaps for air quality have persisted for decades.
 Recent advances in low-cost air quality sensor technology, combined with remote sensing and traditional monitoring methods, present a new opportunity to understand and communicate air quality (URL 4).
 The Global Environmental Monitoring System for Air (GEMS Air) is the mechanism of this program (URL 5).
 UNEP has teamed up with UN-Habitat and IQAir, a Swiss air quality technology company, to develop the largest real-time air quality database that combines real-time air quality data for particulate matter (PM 2.5).
 Together, they create the Urban Air Action Platform, empowering governments to develop policies, enabling citizens to be more conscious and businesses to invest, and promoting a cleaner, greener environment (URL 6).

 To reduce air pollution caused by industry in Turkey, stricter environmental regulations, energy efficiency, less polluting production processes, and voluntary plans to reduce environmental impact are required.
-An important step can be made by closely monitoring the pollutant concentrations in industrial areas.
+An important step can be closely monitoring the pollutant concentrations in industrial areas.
 A more comprehensive air quality database can be created by expanding the use of low-cost air quality sensors in Turkey.
-It is important for the improvement of air quality that the government, air quality technology companies, and other relevant institutions come together and do the necessary work to establish more comprehensive monitoring networks such as GEMS Air and E-PRTR.
+The government, air quality technology companies, and other relevant institutions must collaborate to establish more comprehensive monitoring networks such as GEMS Air and E-PRTR.

 European Environment Agency.
 (2021).
 The Challenge of Reducing İndustrial Pollution.